jpccrp/popoko/README.md

-# popoko

-**Popoko : Employee Attendance Tracking App**
+# **Popoko : Employee Attendance Tracking App**

 The Employee Attendance Tracking App is a web application designed to track and manage employee attendance.
 It provides an efficient and convenient way for employers to monitor employee attendance records and generate reports.
 This README file provides an overview of the app's features and the technologies used in its development.

-This app will be hosted locally on a linux server.
-Employees will use some version of the following attendance rules:
+This app will be hosted locally on a linux server Employees will use some version of the following attendance rules:
     8h00m : Arrival to the company (punchIn)
     13h00 : Leave to have lunch (punchOutLunch)
     14h00 : Arrive from lunch (punchInLunch)
     17h00 : Leave to go home for the day (punchOut)

 The 'punchOut' type action needs to be overwritable, because an employee can be out the door to leave, remember something he forgot (some task), come back to finish it and punchOut again.

-The database model should include (at least) for the employee: firstName, lastName, email, password, department, isAdmin There needs to be concepts of Department Heads to determine who has access to extract attendance reports for which employees
+The database model should include (at least) for the employee: firstName, lastName, email, password, department, isAdmin.
+There needs to be concepts of Department Heads to determine who has access to extract attendance reports for which employees.

-Tech Stack
+# Tech Stack

 The Employee Attendance Tracking App is built using the following technologies:

 JavaScript: The primary programming language used for developing the backend and frontend of the application.
 HTML: Used for creating the structure and content of the web pages.
 CSS: Used for styling the web pages and enhancing the user interface.
 Express.js: A fast and minimalist web application framework for building the server-side of the application.
 It enables handling HTTP requests, routing, and middleware management.
 JWT (JSON Web Tokens): Used for authentication and authorization purposes.
 JWT provides a secure way to transmit information between parties as a JSON object.
 Prisma ORM: An Object-Relational Mapping (ORM) library that simplifies database operations and provides a type-safe API for working with databases.
 Prisma supports multiple databases, and in this app, it is used with SQLite3.
 SQLite3: A lightweight, serverless database engine used for storing and managing the attendance data.
 SQLite3 is chosen for its simplicity and portability.
 XLSX: A library for reading and writing Excel files.
 It allows exporting attendance data to Excel format for further analysis or reporting.
 Node.js: A JavaScript runtime environment that allows executing JavaScript code outside a web browser.
 It provides a platform for building scalable and performant web applications.
 FileSaver: A library for saving files on the client-side.
 FileSaver is used to enable users to download the attendance data in Excel format.
 Bcrypt: .

 ---

-Usage
+# Usage

 Once the Employee Attendance Tracking App is up and running, you can perform the following actions:

 Administrators:
 Register: Administrators can can create an account by providing employee's details and creating a username and password.
 Modify: Administrators can can modify an account.
 They can also set an account to be active or inactive.
 Delete: Administrators can delete accounts.

 Users: